codefresh-io/docs.codefresh.io/_docs/getting-started/deployment-to-kubernetes-quick-start-guide.md

 lightbox="true"
 file="/images/getting-started/quick-start-k8s/add-service.png"
 url="/images/getting-started/quick-start-k8s/add-service.png"
-alt="Codefresh K8s add service"
-caption="Codefresh K8s add service (click image to enlarge)" max-width="70%"
+alt="Codefresh Kubernetes add service" caption="Codefresh Kubernetes add service (click image to enlarge)" max-width="70%"
 %}

 The fields in this screen are:

-* *Cluster* - elect your cluster if you have more than one.
+* *Cluster* - choose your cluster if you have more than one.
 * *Namespace* - select the namespace where the application will be deployed to (*default* will work just fine).
 * *Service Name* - enter any arbitrary name for your service.
 * *Replicas* - how many replicas you want for resiliency.
 This affects pricing, so 1 is a good value for a demo.
 * *Expose Port* - check it so that your application is available outside the cluster .
 * *Image* - enter the fully qualified name of your Docker image.
-* *Image Pull Request* - select the Codefresh registry and create a pull secret for it.
+* *Image Pull Secret* - select your default Docker registry and create a pull secret for it.
 * *Internal Ports* - which port is exposed from your application.
 The example Python app we deploy, exposes 5000.

 From the same screen you can also define environment variables and cpu/mem limits.

-You can see the full name of the Docker image, in the *Images* tab of the Codefresh GUI of your build.
+You can see the full name of the Docker image, in the [Images tab](https://g.codefresh.io/images/) of the Codefresh GUI of your build.

  {% include
 image.html